 Want to learn more?
 Browse our ideas page for projects and links to all our code repositories.
-Click below to view the screencast from our Ask Me Anything held on Thursday March 15 at 1200GMT.

-In 2017, we worked with twelve stellar interns who came to us from across the globe and made vital contributions including brand new client-facing mobile banking apps and mobile wallets, critical improvements to the platform, dramatically enhancing the usability of our web apps, and improving the technical foundation of our platform.
+In 2019, we worked with 18 stellar interns who came to us from across the globe and made vital contributions including brand new client-facing mobile banking apps and mobile wallets, critical improvements to the platform, dramatically enhancing the usability of our web apps, and improving the technical foundation of our platform.
 Throughout the summer and beyond, they’ve grown into long-term community contributors to the community making an everlasting impact by maintaining our mobile and web apps, serving as GCI Mentors, evangelizing the community worldwide, and even getting recognized as our star contributors.

-Mifos X is our open source, cloud-based, core banking system for financial inclusion built on top of the Apache Fineract platform.
+At its heart is Mifos X is our open source, cloud-based, core banking system for financial inclusion built on top of the Apache Fineract platform.
 It consists of a web app, a mobile app for field officers, and a mobile app for clients, along with additional modules for data migration, SMS integration, mobile money integration, and more.
 We use open source technology and the power of community to scale financial inclusion worldwide to achieve our shared vision of creating a world of 3 Billion Maries, a world where each individual has access to the financial services to create a better life for themself and their family.
 We connect the on-the-ground organizations serving the base of the pyramid with open source contributors building applications on top of the platform to enable financial inclusion to the poor.

 Financial inclusion is a proven tool for helping the poor escape the grips of poverty and create a more dignified life for themselves and their families.
 You may wonder how technology can help a loan officer traveling out on a motorbike collecting payments on a tiny loan to a group of women.
 You’ll be astounded at the dramatic impact technology can have and as part of our project you have the unique chance to utilize cutting-edge technologies like cloud computing and mobile banking to scale the impact of financial inclusion.